Azure Kubernetes Service (AKS) - Plan your design and operations

 Path to production

 You understand the benefits and trade-offs of Kubernetes, and have decided that AKS is the best Azure compute platform for your workload.
-Your organizational controls have been put into place; you're ready to learn how to deploy production-ready clusters for your workload.
+Your organizational policies for this technology have been established; you're ready to learn how to deploy production-ready clusters for your workload.

-Microsoft's AKS Baseline Cluster is the starting point to help you build production-ready AKS clusters.
+Microsoft's AKS baseline cluster is the recommended starting point to help you design a production-ready AKS cluster.

-We recommend you start from the baseline implementation and modify it to align to your workload's specific needs.
+We recommend you start your design from the baseline implementation and modify it to align to your workload's specific needs.

 Suite of baseline implementations

-We've provided a set of more baseline implementations to illustrate how you can adopt and configure components of AKS Baseline Cluster for various scenarios.
+We've provided a set of more baseline implementations to illustrate how you can adopt and configure components of the AKS baseline cluster for various scenarios.

 Microservices